When Is the 2021 Tax Season?

 Tax season can easily be described as both the best of times and the worst of times.
-Some taxpayers may start preparing for a sizable tax refund—and others may come to the frightening realization that they’ll owe money.
-Regardless of how tax season has gone in years past, though, tax season 2020 will roll around soon enough, and with it plenty of reminders that it’s time to start filing your taxes.
+Some taxpayers may start preparing for a sizable tax refund—and others may come to the frightening realization that they'll owe money.
+Regardless of how tax season has gone in years past, though, tax season 2021 will roll around soon enough, and with it plenty of reminders that it's time to start filing your taxes.
+This year, tax season could be especially challenging as the IRS wraps up processing returns from the last tax season (which was extended to mid-2020) and distributing stimulus checks, all in the middle of a pandemic.
+If you have questions about your 2020 taxes, we have the answers.

 During—or even before—tax season, you'll want to start collecting W-2s and other tax forms.
 If your tax situation is more complicated, you'll want to reach out to a tax professional to start gathering your materials so you can ensure everything will be ready in time for Tax Day.
 You may have to wait for an employer, bank, or financial institution to send some materials (such as your W-2), but you can start getting a sense of which forms you'll need to look out for—and if you need to take steps to lower your tax burden through actions such as putting money into a retirement account or making charitable donations.